 2.XX.1.1.
-Hydrogen Fuel. - A fuel composed of the chemical hydrogen intended for consumption in an internal combustion engine or fuel cell.
+Hydrogen Fuel. - a fuel composed of the chemical hydrogen intended for consumption in a surface vehicle with an internal combustion engine or fuel cell.

 The symbol for hydrogen vehicle fuel shall be the capital letter "H" (the word Hydrogen may also be used.)